ianrichard/ai-toybox/README.md

-# Pydantic AI MCP
+# MCP LLM API Server

-An AI assistant built with Pydantic AI and the Model-Call-Protocol pattern.
+An API server for LLMs using the Model-Call-Protocol pattern and Pydantic AI.

 ## Features